 King vultures are carrion feeders, finding carcasses by watching other vultures.
 Their thick, strong bill and long, thick claws are well adapted for tearing and holding meat.
 The bare head and neck enables the birds to reach far into carcasses without damaging their feathers.

 King vultures inhabit tropical lowland forests and nest near to the ground in stumps or downed logs.

 Threats and Conservation

-Although King Vultures are not endangered, due to habitat destruction and the capture of live birds to be sold to zoological gardens around the world the King Vulture is now under threat of decline.
+Although King Vultures are not endangered their populations do seem to be in decline.
+This is due to habitat destruction and the capture of live birds to be sold to zoological gardens around the world.